 Most systems are what your developer makes of them, based on a lot of factors, including the system, code, structure, hosting environment, caching, content, and more.
 The truth is if it’s a good CMS, any developer with experience can make it as effective as any other.
 I can’t comment on what size of children they eat though.

 Open Source vs Proprietary CMS

-An open source CMS is one that is freely available online.
+An open-source CMS is one that is freely available online.
 Most have a very active online community developing updates, patches, as well as useful add-ons/plugins to help enhance the functionality of the website.
-Although there is a cost to the planning, design, and development of a website using an op source CMS, there is typically no monthly or licensing fee associated with it, but they should be maintained, updated, and patched regularly to ensure online security.
+Although there is a cost to the planning, design, and development of a website using an open-source CMS, there is typically no monthly or licensing fee associated with it, but it should be maintained, updated, and patched regularly to ensure online security.